What if You’re Diagnosed?

 There are communities available to support you on your journey with NTM lung disease.
 Find out how to join an online discussion or an in-person support group, and where to find resources to help start your own.

-To talk to other people who have NTM disease, visit
+To talk to other people who have NTM lung disease, visit

 One of the symptoms of NTM lung disease is weight loss.